Advance Your Career as a Medical Assistant by Earning CCMA Certification from the National Healthcareer Association (NHA)

 Medical assistants (MAs) are technically allowed to practice without a state license or certification, however, 89% of today’s employers either require or strongly prefer MAs with at least one certification.
 MAs who perform specific duties (such as phlebotomy or x-rays) or who work in specialized fields (such as podiatry or ophthalmology) may be required to have specific training and certification in their area of specialty.
 In 2012, the Centers for Medicare and Medicaid Services also ruled that only credentialed MAs are allowed to enter laboratory, radiology, and medical orders into their computerized system.

-Even if not required, certification shows that you have met specific, industry-recognized standards for competence as a medical assistant.
+Even if not required, acquiring your MA certification is never a bad idea.
+Certification shows you have met specific, industry-recognized standards for competence as a medical assistant.
 It also assures your employer that you are prepared to begin work in a medical assisting position or take that role to the next level of performance.
-As a result, certification can offer opportunities for greater responsibility, more career options, and higher income.
+Certification opens doors to opportunities for greater responsibility, more career options, and higher income.

 What is the Certified Clinical Medical Assistant (CCMA) Exam?